 I’m not sure there is a right answer to this question, but my strategy has been to start with a little of everything, then build out each component of the wheel of digital marketing over time.
-Alternatively, you could focus on just one element at a time, but I don’t think that’s gonna work for you.
-So, I start with a website, integrate in my social media and set up an email subscription form — I think of these as the basics.
+Alternatively, you could focus on just one element at a time, but I don’t think that’s going to work for you.
+So, I start with a website, integrate into my social media, and set up an email subscription form — I think of these as the basics.

-Great, but I’m not gonna generate sales or leads from this minimal effort.
+Great, but I’m not going to generate sales or leads from this minimal effort.
 It’s just a start to get me going.

 Now that I have my foundation, I start building up each element a little at a time, layer upon layer, just as a builder starts with the first row of bricks, then adds the next and the next until he has his structure.

 So, to my website.
 I add landing pages and a blog.
 I start curating content to my social networks, and add inducements, like ebooks or templates to encourage folks to sign up as subscribers.
 Beef up my analytics by creating dashboards and implement A/B testing on my emails.